r-xue/xlib/README.md

 ### IDL-xlib

-This repository contains various IDL routines written in IDL for my astronomy research projects.
-Most IDL procedures/functions in this collection were written as library codes for "general" purposes, but motivated by specific projects.
+This repository contains various routines written in IDL/Python for my astronomy research projects.
+Most rocedures/functions in this collection were written as library codes for "general" purposes, but motivated by specific projects.
 Some highlights include:

 * astro/calc_igmtau.pro